Part 1: Stone Town (2 Days)

 Where To Stay?

 There are quite a few hotel options in Stone Town, both in the historic town itself and the surrounding beaches.
-If it’s in the historic center you wish to stay, I recommend choosing a place that is around the Shangani Square.
-This area is less dense, with all the amenities you need and relatively safe.
+If it’s in the historic center you wish to stay in, I recommend choosing a place that is around Shangani Square.
+This area is less dense, with all the amenities you need, and relatively safe.
 Had we stayed in the labyrinth of alleys in the center of the historic area, we would have felt a bit unsafe.